athena-labz/athena/README.md

 DigiServices is  a platform that enables parties to create contracts stored in the Cardano blockchain and builds members trust based on token rewards and penalties, supported by a Credit Assessment System (CAS) able to address every platform member.
 Additionally a reward-penalty system is  in place.
 An algorithm collects statistics related to the service transactions, credit score, activities and returns the amount of tokens that will be rewarded.
 Parties that refuse to follow the rules already pre-defined in the contract will be penalized by losing tokens proportionally to the severity of their misbehavior.
 In extreme cases access to the platform will be suspended.

-# No anonymity (tbc)
-Holding and transfer of DSET Tokens and use of the DigiServices platform will not be anonymous.
-Address and such participation will be recorded on a permissionless blockchain.
-It is possible to match addresses to identities.

 # Governance
 DigiServices is a platform that is developed with a community in mind, and as such it is only right that the community has a say over the direction of the platform.
 As such, Digiservices will implement a governance system using DSET tokens.
 These tokens will allow users of the platform to vote on proposed changes such as fee changes, safety protocol changes etc.